NgoBenny/Databases/README.md

 # Databases
 <Part 1>

 Purpose: To create and use a Database

-Data Files: Used BS4, regular expressions, and Pandas to read in the two data files
+Data Files: Used BS4, regular expressions, and Pandas to read in the two data files: Co2.html and SeaLevel.csv

 Storage: Stored the data in a default dictionary

+Usage: Inserting the default dictionary from the datafiles into the SQLite database

-Used SQLite to store the default dictionary and added functionality for table creation, inserting, searching and deleting entries in the database
+Designed a class to interface to the SQLite database and added functionality for table creation, inserting, searching and deleting entries in the database

 <Part 2>